ddsky/spoonacular-api-clients/android/docs/DefaultApi.md

 Analyze Recipe Instructions

-Extract ingredients and equipment from the recipe&#39;s instructions.
+This endpoint allows you to break down instructions into atomic steps.
+Furthermore, each step will contain the ingredients and equipment required.
+Additionally, all ingredients and equipment from the recipe&#39;s instructions will be extracted independently of the step they&#39;re used in.

 ### Example